Contact Us

 In each phase, the D&I teams are catalysts.
 They are facilitators between the leadership intention and visual delivery, meaning that every slide deck, whether internal communication or pitch decks, shares a consistent standard regarding inclusion.

 Accessibility is not a designer’s compromise, and designer intelligence is a designer’s motive.
-Enterprise-level ADA compliant presentation design encapsulates principles that intersect clarity, appropriateness, and brand integrity:
+Enterprise-level ADA-compliant presentation design encapsulates principles that intersect clarity, appropriateness, and brand integrity:

 Such principles transform a regular deck into a strong, diverse communication channel.
 Incorporating principles into an accessible PowerPoint design could delay compliance, but this potential could be avoided.